avamsykiran/Angular_18Jan_8Feb/README.md

     Angular Forms

             Template Driven                             Model Driven / Reactive

         ngForm,ngModel from FormsModule            FormControl,FormGroup from ReactiveFormsModule

         invalid,valid,dirty,prestine,touched,      invalid,valid,dirty,prestine,touched,
         untouched from ngModel                     untouched from FormControl

         the entire form is constructed in the      a form-model is created in the component template and each input is bound to         and is mapped to the DOM in the template. fields in the component.

         testing html templates is a little hard    testing a javascript snippet is much easier.

         is used in very simple senarios like        is used in larger complex senarios for a form having not more than two controls.   larger forms / nested forms ...etc.,

+    Observbles From RxJs

+        Observable is enhanced Promise.

+        Observable provide ractive programming.

+        const bgJob = (observer:Observer) => {
+            //code the background job.....

+            //the job may come up with some intermediate results observer.next(intermediateResult);

+            //the job may encoutner an error
+            observer.error(err);

+            //the job may get completed
+            observer.complete();

+        };

+        let ob = new Observable(bgJob);

+        //Main Executor...

+        ob.subscribe({
+            next: data => { //we recevie the intemidateData... },
+            error: err => { //react to the error... },
+            complete: () => { //do whateever after the job is complete... }
+        });

+    Working With Rest-API and Angular

+        HttpClient from HttpClientModule from @angular/common/http

+         HttpClient
+            |
+            | - get(url) : Observable
+            | - post(url,reqBody) : Observable
+            | - put(url,reqBody) : Observable
+            | - delete(url) : Observable